xma711/notebook/web/nodejs_express/README.md

 Socket.io
 -------------

-Socket.io allows the html file in the client side and the server to have bidirectionaly communications without having to carry out the whole http req-rsp process.
+Socket.io allows the html file in the client side and the server to have bidirectional communications without having to carry out the whole http req-rsp process.
 It is built on top of websockets (if websockets are available in the browser; if not, they are able to use other underlying technology).

 The whole socket.io thing is like the remove procedure calls (RPC).